ivanastamenkovic/100-days-of-code/06-tic-tac-toe-days-40-44/README.md

 # Tic-Tac-Toe Game (Days 40-44)

 This is another project done during the course **100 Days of Code**.
-The game is still in progress, and the basic HTML structure has been set up.

-In the upcoming days, I will continue adding features and styling to complete the project.
-This project will not only follow along with the course code but will also include some of my own custom features and improvements.
+The project will not only follow along with the course code but will also include some of my own custom features and improvements.

+### Custom Features and Modifications (so far)

+Below is a list of all the custom features and modifications I have implemented so far:
+- Replaced `alert()` with a custom modal (added to `startNewGame()`) and created `closeErrorMsgOverlay()` to close it.

+The game is still in progress, but sonn you'll be able to see it.
 Stay tuned for updates!